emgsilva/esilva.net/_posts/2018-12-02-stop_smashing_your_keyboard.md

 <a href="http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions" target="_blank">Architecture decisions Records</a> (by Michael Nygard) are a very interesting framework to systematically document the "important decisions" that you face on your project.
 It provides a set of questions that cover the "what", "why" and "how" of a design decision.
 Each record entered on the ADR is immutable, i.e.: it stores how we dealt with a given design decision.
 If later we need to do something that changes such a decision, that is per se another ADR (which basically reverts a previous decision).
 This is a great way to have a systematic set of questions to address when faced with a design decision.
 Furthermore, it also enables us to keep track of the main design decisions taken on a project.
 Another interesting trait of this approach is that you can keep it on your project code base, and in this way maintain your documentation and code close to each other.

-# Best Architecture emerge from self-organized teams and in a truly Agile Organization "Everyone Architects"
+# Best Architecture emerges from self-organized teams and in a truly Agile Organization "Everyone Architects"

 I hope this post inspires you to start doing some more serious thinking on the design and architecture of your projects.
 Although lately "blind agile" (or "anti-architecture" agile) has been dominating on our scene, the agile manifesto does not state that "teams should forget about design and architecture and just go fast".
 In fact, it states a very interesting remark: the "best architectures and designs emerge from self organized teams".
 This is a very interesting topic, namely: Architecture on today's agile and modern software building organizations is not done by "Ivory tower Architects", but by everyone building the products (the teams).
 I call this "<a href="https://esilva.net/everyone-architects" target="_blank">Everyone Architects</a>" and it basically emphasizes the need to have teams doing design and architecture as they are the ones building the products and being faced with the "important decisions".